Type 89 15 cm cannon: Design

-The trail was the split-box type trail with detachable spades and a split-trail gun cariage.
+The gun had the split-box type trail with detachable spades and a single-axle gun carriage.
 The traversing hand wheel and the scale were located on the left side of the carriage.
 The elevation scale, the range drum, and the sight were on the right side of the carriage.
-When being moved, the cannon barrel and cariage are each drawn by a 8-ton tractor.

 It fired a shell considerably heavier than that used in the 150 mm howitzer.
 The Japanese were sufficiently satisfied with this gun to provide it with a fixed mount for siege use in 1930, but as a heavy field piece it had certain definite limitations.
-Traveling in two loads, it took longer to emplace than weapons of corresponding caliber in other modern armies and yet it was outranged by all of them.
+Traveling in two loads, it took longer to emplace than some weapons of corresponding caliber in other modern armies and yet it was outranged by all of them.
+However, long-range 15 cm cannons which broke down into two loads were not unique to Japan during World War II.

 The Type 89 had a variable hydro-pneumatic recoil system and an interrupted thread breech block; the latter had a mushroom head and stepped-up buttress-type screws.
 Two carriages have been recovered.
-The only apparent difference is in the two equilibrators.
-One has spring type and the other hydro-spring type.
+The only apparent difference is in the two equilibrators: one has spring type and the other hydro-spring type.
 The trail is the split box type with detachable trail spades.
 The traversing handwheel and scale are located on the left side of the carriage; the scale is graduated up to 350 mils in ten-mil increments.
 The elevation scale, range drum, and sight are on the right side of the carriage; the range scale is graduated up to 42 degrees.

-An eight-ton prime mover was used to tow the piece.
-For traveling, the gun was broken down in two loads, tube and carriage.
+For traveling, the gun was broken down in two loads, carriage and barrel.
+The carriage and barrel were each drawn by a separate Type 92 8-ton tractor.
+The barrel being towed on a specific wagon.

 Combat record

 The Type 89 saw service during the Nomonhan Incident.
-No example of this weapon was captured before 1944, although it was probably used in the Malay and Philippine campaigns.
+According to Japanese sources, the Type 89 was utilized during the Battle of Singapore, where Type 89 15 cm rounds impacting near the Sri Temasek convinced the wife of General Arthur Percival to ask him to think of surrendering.
+Type 89 15 cm cannons were also reportedly used during the invasion of the Philippines and Hong Kong.
+No example of this weapon was captured before 1944.